Stepping back into the past – UNIS repeat a 30-year old beach study in Storfjorden

 30 September 2020

-Text by field assistant Vanessa Pitusi and associate professor Janne Søreide, UNIS.
+Text by research assistant Vanessa Pitusi and associate professor Janne Søreide, UNIS.

 Coastal ecosystems are some of the most productive marine environments.
 Even though the Arctic coastline contributes up to 34 % of the global coastline it is poorly studied.
 Coastlines in the Arctic are harsh environments to live in.
 Plants and animals must be able to withstand strong waves, large changes in temperatures, drought and ice scouring.
 Thus, intertidal habitats in the Arctic can be rather barren and appear devoid of life.
 Warmer climate and less sea ice, however, have led to a five-fold increase in seaweed and reappearance of blue mussels (after 1000 years of absence) in West Spitsbergen.
 BUT do we see similar distinct changes in flora and fauna in eastern Svalbard where the climate still resembles the more “true Arctic” climate?
 Well, this was something UNIS wanted to explore when we got the chance to go to eastern Svalbard for a week in September with the Norwegian coast guard ship KV Barentshav.